 So here we are, three of us, from Fiesole on this beautiful spring morning.
 This village is easily reached from downtown Florence by bus 7.
 Moreover, the view of the city at the Dome is overwhelming from the streets of the village.

-A few short kilometers later, we reach the hill of Poggio Pratone with a nice view of the surrounding Tuscan countryside.
-The path then becomes prettier and passes through small leafy woods.
-A little further, someone has installed a chime in the branches of a tree.
-The wind sounds a little relaxing music...
-This gives a very special atmosphere to the place!
+A few kilometers later, we reach the hill of Poggio Pratone with a lovely view of the surrounding Tuscan countryside.
+The path then becomes more scenic, winding through a wood of small deciduous trees.
+A little further on, someone has installed a wind chime in the branches of a tree.
+The wind makes it ring out a soothing tune… It gives the place a very special atmosphere!

-We then cross very green, gentle hills.
-The yellow buttercups and the white flowers of the prunus complete the whole thing with a decidedly spring air!
+We then cross gentle, very green hills.
+The yellow buttercups and white plum blossoms complete the picture, giving everything a decidedly spring-like feel.

 We stop at the church of Monte Senario to refill with water.
 Then it's a bit long in the beeches before rejoining more sympathetic landscapes in the Tuscan style.
 In the distance stands the barrier of the Apennines that we will cross the next day.
 In the meantime, the sun starting to decline, we pitch the tent shortly after the village of Tagliaferro in a meadow a little outside the road.
 There is an excellent view of the castle of Trebbio which will be our first stop the next day…